-This course covers the role and importance of the transportation industry.
-This is an overview of transportation emphasizing its environmental and sociological aspects, economic impact, services, regulatory guidelines, policies, and its future.
+This course covers advanced organization and management philosophies for organization improvement.
+Emphasis is placed on understanding comprehensive organization improvement concepts such as reengineering, MBQA, ISO 9000, and teams.
+Upon completion, students should be able to demonstrate an understanding of organizations and assess their strengths and transportation emphasizing its environmental and sociological aspects, economic impact, services, regulatory guidelines, policies, and its future.
 Upon completion, students should be able to identify modes of transportation, interpret governing regulations, and describe the principles and terminology used in the transportation industry.